tindandelion/rust-text-compression/_posts/2025-05-09-wrapping-up.md

 # Onto the new challenges!

-To celebrate the ending of this project, I'm giving the current version a proud number of [1.0.0][tag-1.0.0], and call the job well done!
+To celebrate the completion of this project, I'm giving the current version a proud number of [1.0.0][tag-1.0.0], and call the job well done!

 This project doesn't end my journey in Rust.
 I barely scratched the surface, and there are many more exciting discoveries waiting for me.
 I look forward to a new challenge that hopefully will let me dive deeper into subjects like: